C3RV1/LaytonEditor/README.md

 not available to the public at the moment.
 If you were to have it, copy it to `./pygame_utils/layton2.sf2`.

-## Note about text fonts

-You may see that the text looks different than from the original game, and that's  because the LaytonEditor doesn't include the game text fonts.
-Instead, it  includes a default font which serves the same purpose.
-If you were to have  the fonts, export them to `data_permanent/fonts/`.
-In future versions, the fonts will be automatically extracted from the rom.

 ## Thanks to...

 * nwhitehead for [pyfluidsynth](https://github.com/nwhitehead/pyfluidsynth)